GitOps Repository Structures and Patterns Part 6: Example Repositories

 Figure 2: Relationship of the GitOps Repos in the GitOps Playground (Argo CD)

 The GitOps Playground provides an OCI image that can be used to provision a Kubernetes cluster with everything needed for operation using GitOps and illustrates this using sample applications.
 Tools installed include GitOps operator, Git server, monitoring and secrets management.
 For the GitOps operator, you have the choice between Argo CD and Flux.
+In what follows, we focus on Argo CD because (unlike Flux) it does not itself make suggestions about repo structure.
+Also, there are fewer public examples of repo structures using Argo CD that are ready for production.

-In the GitOps Playground, Argo CD is installed so that it can run itself via GitOps.
+In the GitOps Playground, Argo CD is installed so that it can operate itself via GitOps.
 In addition, a “repo per team” pattern mixed with a “repo per app” pattern is implemented.
 Figure 2 shows how the GitOps repos are wired.

 The GitOps Playground performs some imperative steps once for bootstrapping Argo CD during installation.
 In the process, three repos are created and initialized: